Azure/azure-powershell/src/Storage/docs/latest-2019-04-30/Set-AzRmStorageContainerImmutabilityPolicy.md

 ### -Parameter
 The ImmutabilityPolicy property of a blob container, including Id, resource name, resource type, Etag.
 To construct, see NOTES section for PARAMETER properties and create a hash table.
-To construct, see NOTES section for PARAMETER properties and create a hash table.

 ```yaml